Basketball Coach Resume Sample

 - Coordinates with strength and conditioning coach on the health and fitness of players.

-- Provides counseling services to players and if unable to, refer them to qualified professional.
+- Provides counselling services to players and if unable to, refer them to qualified professional.

 - Offers guidance to players on matters related to family, relationships and other matters outside basketball.